-If a show has been approved to accept late entries, the following shall apply: At all NCHA approved Weekend Shows and Limited Aged Events (with \$9,999 or less in added money) late entries received after a posted date/time must be accepted until the first horse in the class starts to work.
+If a show has been approved to accept late entries, the following shall apply: At all NCHA approved Championship / Challenger Shows and Limited Aged Events (with \$9,999 or less in added money) late entries received after a posted date/time must be accepted until the first horse in the class starts to work.
 Any late entry so accepted must work last in the first set of cattle.
 When two or more late entries arrived simultaneously, a draw will be held by the officiating judge and said entries inserted in the next subsequent groups of cattle with (1) one entry being placed in each group.
 If the number of late entries exceeds the number of cattle changes, additional late entries will start with the first group.
 An additional fee may be charged by show management for late entries.
-Any show requesting an exemption to this rule must apply on the Weekend/LAE show application and the exemption will be posted on the NCHA website.
+Any show requesting an exemption to this rule must apply on the appropriate show application and the exemption will be posted on the NCHA website.

-1st group - late entry A 2nd group - late entry B 3rd group - late entry C

-4th group - late entry would be added to the first available group.
+1st group - late entry A 2nd group - late entry B 3rd group - late entry C 4th group - late entry would be added to the first available group.

 A Weekend/Championship class may be offered with multiple gorounds.
-When a class has more than the standard go-round, a final must be held.
-The finals may be working or non-working.
-In all cases, the number of places paid AND the number taken to any final must be based on the Weekend Mandatory Payout Scale.
+When a class has more than the standard go-round, a final must be held unless prevented by a force majeure event that is beyond the reasonable control of the show producer.
+In all cases, working or non-working finals, the number of places paid AND the number taken to any final must be based on the NCHA Payout Scale.
 In the case where a tie results in additional entries advancing to the final, the number of horses advancing will be the number used to determine the payout percentages.
 Example, a class has 27 entries - which advances 7 entries to the final.
 After the go-round, the results reflect a 3 way tie for 7th - resulting in 9 horses advancing to the final.
 The percentages used for the final's payout is based on 9 instead of 7.